 Recent Developments

-• The National Association of Insurance Commissioners (NAIC) is working on new regulations to better govern the use of telematics data, aiming to balance innovation with consumer protection.
+• The National Association of Insurance Commissioners (NAIC) is developing new regulations for telematics data usage, aiming to balance innovation with consumer protection and privacy.

 Conclusion